 There is some great information on résumés and letters of recommendation at UAF’s Career Services web site.

-Before you can start working as a student firefighter at University Fire Department, you will need to be certified Firefighter I by the State of Alaska or another agency accredited by the International Fire Service Accreditation Congress (IFSAC).
-If you don’t have this certification, you can apply for admission to our UAF-CTC Summer Fire Academy.
-Simply complete an application for student firefighter employment (listed in step 4).
-On your application where the question is asked: "Are you enrolled or intend to enroll at UAF?" - be sure to indicate "yes", or your application will not be included for the summer fire academy.
-It is not necessary that you have your firefighter certification before applying for student employment on line.
+Before you can start working as a student firefighter at University Fire Department, you will need to be certified as a Firefighter I by the State of Alaska or another agency accredited by the International Fire Service Accreditation Congress (IFSAC).
+If you don’t have this certification, you can apply for admission to UAF-CTC Summer Fire Academy.

-If you already have State of Alaska Firefighter I certification and have some prior fire department experience, the Fire Academy requirement may be waived.
-If you have certification from another state, we can help you get reciprocity from the State of Alaska Fire Standards Council.
+If you already have a State of Alaska Firefighter I certification, submit this with your employment application.
+If you have a certification from another state, we can help you get reciprocity from the State of Alaska Fire Standards Council.

 If you take and pass a CPAT at a different licensed testing site, be sure to provide us with a copy of your CPAT card by faxing a copy to 907-474-5999.
 For more information about the CPAT, you can review the CPAT Orientation Guide and CPAT Preparation Guide.

-Candidates selected for hire will receive a conditional offer of employment.
+Candidates selected for hire will receive a conditional offer of employment in early June.
 Conditional offers may be extended at any time in the above process, with employment contingent on satisfactorily completing all requirements including a medical examination.
 Candidates with conditional offers that satisfactorily complete all requirements will be notified to report for duty in August or January.